Digital Mom Blog

 Baby spits up clear stuff, I go see Dr.Google.

-Husband has weird shaped toe, I go see Dr. Google.
+Husband has a weird shaped toe, I go see Dr. Google.

 This past week, I threw my back out.
 Once again I was like a turtle stuck on my back for a few days.
 With a newborn, I had to do something and quick since Dr. Google can’t fix herniated discs.

 Our tech-savvy doctor’s practice has a new feature to add to their already fabulous line-up of uses of technology.
 For $50 a year ($100 for the family), we can now email our doctor.
-So no more need to Dr. Google everything for scattered advice, unless its REALLY weird… then Dr. G will be my first resource. :)
+So I keep telling myself that with this new service I can end my relationship with Dr. Google.
+Dr. G’s advice, while seemingly helpful just ends up putting me in a panic!

 How many times do you turn to Google for advice you previously sought from a doctor?